Country guides

 Australian passport holders must have a passport that is valid for a minimum of three months from the date of their departure.
 They do not require a visa for stays of up to 90 days.

-South African passport holders require a passport valid for three months beyond their date of departure as well as a visa, unless they already hold a valid Schengen Type 'C' or Type 'D' visa, or a multiple entry visa issued by either the UK or USA, which would make them exempt from needing a visa for up to 90 days.
+South African passport holders require a passport valid for three months beyond their date of departure as well as a visa, unless they hold a valid multiple-entry Schengen visa, or a multiple-entry visa issued by the UK or USA, which exempts them from needing a visa for stays of up to 90 days.

 Irish passport holders require a passport that is valid for three months beyond their date of departure, but do not require a visa for stays of up to 90 days.